From Bird to Dog: Bluebird Records (1932-1945)

 Bluebird records were part of the RCA-Victor Corporation.
 It was created as a budget label by RCA-Victor in 1932 in order to enter the discount-record market.
 Original Bluebirds were 8 inches but were dropped by March of 1933 in favor of 10in. records.

-You will note in the Bluebird series, they say electrically recorded.
+You will note in the Bluebird series, that they say electrically recorded.
 “Electrically Recorded” came about in the mid-1920s using microphones to capture sound rather than simply playing into a horn.

 By Sept.
 1933 the label changed to a blue and cream cover.
 This is sometimes referred to as Bluebird “Buff” by collectors.

 Shows the RCA Dog and Bluebird bird logos together.
 However, in Nov.
 1942 Bluebird added the “30” prefixes to its labeling.
 The color is still dark blue and gold.

 Post-World War II Label: